 Baptism is a simple ceremony of washing in water, practised by Christians since the time of Jesus.

 It is a sign of faith in Jesus Christ our Lord, and symbolises Jesus' own death and resurrection .
 Those who ask for Baptism recognise that their standing with God depends on what Jesus did for them by his dying and rising again.
 All who are baptised are received into the family of the Christian Church.

 From one point of view, Baptism represents what God does for us - He gives us a new birth by his Holy Spirit.
 This is what we pray for when we are baptised.
 The one essential thing on the part of the person being baptised is sincere faith in the Lord Jesus Christ, which in the case of infants is expressed by their sponsors.

-For all Baptisms please confirm the date and other details with Reverend Sophie before sending invitations to guests.
+Please remember, to confirm the date and other details with Reverend Sophie before sending invitations to guests.